domainsofapp/domainsofapp.github.io/_posts/2016-02-19-notable-quotations.md

 No (wo)man is an island. --John Donne, Poet

-Nothing endures but change. --Heraclitus, Greek Philosopher
+Nothing endures but change.
+(The only thing constant is change.) --Heraclitus, Greek Philosopher

 It is vain to affirm that which the heart does not confirm. --Aleksandr Solzhenitsyn, Novelist